 - If the trial can’t be avoided, your lawyer will ensure it runs as smoothly as possible

 Hiring an attorney can help you avoid missteps in defending your case.

 Plea deals can be complex things and difficult to understand.
 You need a skilled and competent Pittsburgh criminal defense attorney to explain them to you and help you file the motions for them.
 Sean Logue and his colleagues at Logue Law Group are available 24/7 to help.
 Don’t delay!
-Call (412) 612-2210 or (412) 612-2210 now, or click here to contact us online.
+Call 844.PITT.DUI or 844.PITT.DUI now, or click here to contact us online.